balajialg/Datahub-Test-Repo/admin.md

 ```

-* What does admin access in the hub mean?
+**What does admin access in the hub mean?**

-Admin access provides necessary access to successfully operate the hub.
-Following features are offered to you if you are an admin user,
+Admin feature provides necessary access required to successfully operate the hubs.
+If you are an admin user, you can access the following features,

 1. You can start and stop the students server as part of your dedicated hub